jnlee4838/RadiosysTerm/README.md

 Sorry!
 It is an exe file, no source code.

-Thie terminal is inspired by Br@y Terminal. by the way.
+This terminal is inspired by Br@y Terminal. by the way.
 Thanks to Bray!

 ![Radiosys@Term Serial Terminal](/images/Radiosys@Term_serial_terminal_0.4.png)